-The success of the practice of faculty engagement in the system can be gauged from the fact that over 90 percent teachers have continued in the University.
-Consequently, noticeable improvements have taken place in teaching, research and extension activities and are substantiated by the following achievements of the University:
+Success of the practice of faculty engagement in the system can be gauged from the fact that over 90 per cent teachers have continued in the University.
+Consequently, noticeable improvements have taken place in teaching, research and extension activities and is substantiated by the following achievements of the University:

-- Within a short span of eight years, the University is ranked 124th in the list of leading universities of the country, 41st among Private Universities, and 54th in the list of Most Admired Science/Technology Universities.(C-fore survey carried in Education World issue of May 2015).
-66 Rank in NIRF Rankings 2016. - Ranked second amongst Bio-Science based Universities by Bio-spectrum- a prestigious journal. - Visible cooperation and participation of teachers has led to enhancing employable skills and placement of students. - Teachers participate voluntarily in activities relating to the revision of curricula.
+- Within a short span of eight years, the University is ranked 124 in the list of leading th universities of the country, 41st among Private Universities, and 54 in the list of Most Admired Science/Technology Universities.(C-fore survey carried in Education World issue of May 2015).
+66 Rank in NIRF Rankings 2016. - o Ranked second amongst Bio-Science based Universities by Bio-spectrum- a prestigious journal. - Visible cooperation and participation of teachers has led to enhancing employable skills and placement of students. - Teachers participate voluntarily in activities relating to the revision of curricula.
 Choice based credit system has been accepted willingly from the academic session (2015-16) onwards. - All teachers formulate their schedule of lectures and lectures are uploaded by the teachers on eUniv platform.
-The University is in its process to implement switch over of online examinations. - The library has been made fully digitalized by in-house software development. - The number of Ph.D. teachers has increased and currently, there are many research scholars pursuing doctoral studies. - Almost 24 teachers have external funding of their research projects.
-This totals to Rs 20 crores by way of extramural grants. - Professors of Eminence at the top and mid-level of Post Docs has increased alliances with a dozen of countries for the exchange of students and faculty.
-In the last two years, 36 students have undergone semester exchange programs. - 'h' index of 31 is the highest amongst all private and public universities established after 2008, in North India. - All teachers and Ph.D. students publish papers in Scopus or Thomson and Reuter indexed journals. - 100 patents have been filed by the University, essentially focusing on the biochemical and molecular studies on flora and fauna of Himalayas.
+The University is on its process to implement switch over of on-line examinations. - Library has been made fully digitalized by in-house software development. - o The number of Ph.D. teachers has increased and currently there are many research scholars pursuing doctoral studies. - o Almost 24 teachers have external funding of their research projects.
+This totals to Rs 20 crores by way of extramural grants. - Professors of Eminence at the top and mid-level of Post Docs has increased alliances with a dozen of countries for exchange of students and faculty.
+In the last two years 36 students have undergone semester exchange programs. - o 'h' index of 31 is the highest amongst all private and public universities established after 2008, in North India. - All teachers and Ph.D. students publish papers in Scopus or Thomson and Reuter indexed journals. - o 100 patents have been filed by the University, essentially focusing on the biochemical and molecular studies on flora and fauna of Himalayas.